msaroufim/newblog/_drafts/2019-10-03-numeric-optimization.md

 ## References
-* [Algorithms for optimization](https://www.amazon.com/Algorithms-Optimization-Press-Mykel-Kochenderfer/dp/0262039427/ref=sr_1_3?keywords=convex+optimization&qid=1570751960&sr=8-3) beautiful book with concise explanations, code and figures - this was my favorite
+* [Algorithms for optimization](https://www.amazon.com/Algorithms-Optimization-Press-Mykel-Kochenderfer/dp/0262039427/ref=sr_1_3?keywords=convex+optimization&qid=1570751960&sr=8-3) beautiful book with concise explanations, code and figures - this book has become my goto for any concepts in otpimization that I feel fuzzy with.
+A particular highlight was the graphics hat show you how the different optimization algorithms vary in their behavior along with really concise Julia code that shows you exactly how they work

 * [Convex optimization](https://www.amazon.com/Convex-Optimization-Corrections-2008-Stephen/dp/0521833787/ref=sr_1_1?keywords=convex+optimization&qid=1570751960&sr=8-1) - an excellent theoretical book, needs to to be read alongside code to really make sense or else it can seem abstract on a first read.
 This is the most mathematically rigourous treatment of convex optimization problems that I know of.
 The problems are also of very high quality and will help you work through formulating various problems as convvex optimization problems
 * [Convex.jl](https://github.com/JuliaOpt/Convex.jl) library to solve convex optimization problems
 * [JuMP](https://github.com/JuliaOpt/JuMP.jl) Mamba: Markov chain Monte Carlo (MCMC) for Bayesian analysis in julia
 * [Boosting]()
+* [Data Science from Scratch](https://github.com/joelgrus/data-science-from-scratch) this is by far my favorite non academic reference on machine learning.
+You really code up everything from scratch from data lodaing to a linear algebra library, to various optimizers.
+Even if you know how everything works already, seeing it in a concise and clear format will really crystallize how everything works in your head